Trebor Jay Tichenor: Biography

-In December 2013, Trebor Tichenor suffered a massive cerebral hemorrhage that left him debilitated and hospitalized.
-While in the process of recovery he died at LaClede Groves Rehabilitation Center on the afternoon of February 22, 2014, at age 74.
+In December 2013, Tichenor suffered cerebral hemorrhage that left him debilitated and hospitalized.
+In the process of recovery, he died at LaClede Groves Rehabilitation Center on the afternoon of February 22, 2014.

 Professional career

 Performance

 In the Fall of 1961 and with three other musicians, Al Stricker (voice, banjo), Don Franz (tuba), and Bill Mason (trumpet), Tichenor formed the ragtime group known as the St. Louis Ragtimers, still performing in 2010.
 They performed on the weekends in Gaslight Square during the first half of the 1960s.
 Starting in 1965, the St. Louis Ragtimers began to perform on the Goldenrod Showboat.
 According to Terry Waldo, the Ragtimers' forte is the performance of folk ragtime and ragtime songs which reflect the spirit and humor of the ragtime era.
-The tables at the end of this article show that Tichenor has regularly recorded ragtime music, both solo and with others, during a period of over 52 years, starting in 1962.
-For decades, Tichenor and the St. Louis Ragtimers have appeared at various early jazz and ragtime festivals throughout the United States, notably the Scott Joplin International Ragtime Festival and the West Coast Ragtime Festival.
+The tables at the end of this article show that Tichenor regularly recorded ragtime music, both solo and with others, during a period of over 52 years, starting in 1962.
+For decades, Tichenor and the St. Louis Ragtimers appeared at various early jazz and ragtime festivals throughout the United States, notably the Scott Joplin International Ragtime Festival and the West Coast Ragtime Festival.

 Expertise and publication

 Tichenor was an acknowledged expert on aspects of ragtime and the ragtime era.
 He co-founded and co-edited the Ragtime Review in 1961.
 He co-authored an article on ragtime piano rolls.
 Various authors have noted that he had either the largest collection of ragtime piano rolls in the world, or one of them.
 In addition, he often made his significant collection of ragtime piano sheet music available, e.g., as in the publication of a definitive, two-volume set of Scott Joplin's collected rags.
 His relatively early conversations with ragtime figures such as Bob Darch and Arthur Marshall have led to discoveries in the history of ragtime.
 Attendant on the film The Sting, popular interest in ragtime was powerfully renewed.
 During his performance years at the Showboat Goldenrod, Tichenor did a brief stint around 1971 at community radio station KDNA-FM, St. Louis.
 In a one-hour weekly program, he introduced the radio audience to the history of ragtime.
 He contributed two volumes of a total of 127 rags which gave a broader perspective on the kind and quality of ragtime piano music of the years between 1897 and 1917.
-Ragtime Rarities was published in 1975, Ragtime Rediscoveries in 1979.
+Ragtime Rarities was published in 1975, and Ragtime Rediscoveries was published in 1979.
 With David A. Jasen, in 1978 Tichenor published a widely read compendium Rags and Ragtime: A Musical History.
 Tichenor has also written a number of short articles for various ragtime publications under the topics ragtime history, ragtime figures, and ragtime piano repertory.
 Finally, he has himself been the subject of various short articles as well as bibliographical citations.
 Tichenor had the weekly radio program Ragophile in St. Louis from 1973-1987.
 He taught the Ragtime course for many years as a Lecturer in Music at Washington University.